To start the registration process owner of the horse must be a full member.

 Pure Lusitano horse: Registries are IALHA, APSL, AFAH.

 Or a combination of Pure Spanish and Pure Lusitano: Registries recognized are IALHA & AFAH.

 Recognized Quarter horse & Paint Horse Registries are:

 American Quarter Horse: Registries recognized are AQHA, FQHR, NFQHA

 Registered Azteca Horse: Registered with AMCCRA (Mexico) - Only

-The American Azteca is a combination of registered horses as described below.
-They are a registered Andalusian (Bloodlines must consist of Pure Spanish, Pure Lusitano, or a combination of Pure Spanish and Pure Lusitano) and the registered Quarter Horse or Paint (Not to exceed 25% TB).
-All horses within a pedigree, or category within a breed or registry must trace back to Spain, Portugal or both in an unbroken line.
-All registries and each category or studbooks within a registry that a breeding candidate is listed under must be recognized by AAHIA as approved for use in producing an American Azteca.
-We do not allow any other breeds in a pedigree for a horse to produce an American Azteca such as (but not limited to) Sulphur horses, Kiger Mustangs, Appaloosas Etc.
+Other Andalusian horse registries maybe considered within a pedigree, or category within a breed registry.
+They must trace back to Spain, Portugal or both in an unbroken line with having DNA parent verification proof back to one of our above registries.
+All registries and each category or studbooks within a registry that a breeding candidate is listed under must be recognized by AAHIA as approved for use in producing an American Azteca

 Check out the Breeding Chart to know how much Andalusian and QH blood is allowed.
 And what the letter classifications are.